 It is also important to check the UK design database.
 Visit Designview (www.tmdn.org) to search for designs registered in the UK by the World Intellectual Property Organization and the European Union Intellectual Property Office to make sure that the item isn’t registered by someone else.

-If you do have a case this is where your records come in as, if you have not registered the design, it is the owner’s responsibility to prove someone has intentionally copied it.
+This is where your records come in if you find you have a case.
+If you have not registered the design, it is the owner’s responsibility to prove someone has intentionally copied it.

 There are several ways to settle a dispute.
 UKIPO offers a mediation service, and this is an important stage in the process.
-The next step would be litigation, but for disputes of up to £10,000 there are cheap court mechanisms that do not require lawyers to get involved.
+The next step would be litigation.
+For disputes of up to £10,000 there are cheap court mechanisms that do not require lawyers to get involved.

-If you do need a lawyer there is no shortage of legal firms that specialise in IP – but remember that there will be, potentially significant, costs involved.
+If you do need a lawyer there is no shortage of legal firms that specialise in IP.
+Remember that there will be, potentially significant, costs involved.